andersonmrodrigues/andersonmrodrigues/README.md

 # Hi there! 👋

 My name is Anderson Rodrigues, and I am a 🧑‍💻 Java programmer with a degree in Computer Science and a background in IT technician.
-I have experience with 🔥 JavaScript, 🚀 Node.js, 📱 Flutter, and ☁️ AWS.
+I have experience with Java ☕️, 🔥 JavaScript, 🚀 Node.js, 📱 Flutter, and ☁️ AWS.

 <!-- ## 💼 Projects